staadecker/undergrad-assignments-post/src/index.md

 I found the clear-cut distinction between courses to be striking.
 Of course, there's overlap — engineering courses use math and math courses try to use engineering examples — but nearly all courses have a distinct _focus_.
 I suppose this is to be expected given the university education model.
 Professors teach courses in which they have research expertise, so courses must be specific to a topic.
 Yet, I wonder if this model is best for student learning[^4].
 Would an integrated single-course curriculum not give students a richer understanding of their field and the tools to bridge knowledge from one topic to the next?

-[^4]: Not that maximizing student learning is a particularily important consideration in universities' business model.
+[^4]: Not that maximizing student learning is the foremost concern of the university's business model.

 Below is the breakdown of course types by year (or semester, try the toggle!).